l1siki-dev/okinawa_gametheory/docs/11_Future/01_Solution.md

 Software has no shipping costs.
 It doesn't care that Okinawa is an island.
 It doesn't need a deep-water port.

 ## Future 3.
-The Physical Bottleneck: Car-free living for people and business.
+No more Parking lots: Car-free living for people and business.
 But to unleash this Digital Industry, we need the right environment.
 A Digital City requires density.
 Programmers, artists, and designers need to meet, mix, and collaborate.